k4rtik/techglider.in/content/about.markdown

 I am Kartik.

-I am interested in Programming Languages and Systems in general and Concurrency and Distributed Systems in particular and am pursuing these interests in a rigorous academic setting as a PhD student at the [Department of Computer Science](https://cs.uchicago.edu/) at [the University of Chicago (UChicago)](http://www.uchicago.edu/).
+I am interested in Programming Languages and Systems and am pursuing these interests in a rigorous academic setting as a PhD student at the [Department of Computer Science](https://cs.uchicago.edu/) at [the University of Chicago (UChicago)](http://www.uchicago.edu/).

 I [finished](https://techglider.github.io/update/how-to-reason-about-correctness-of-programs-designed-for-non-volatile-memory/) my master's in [Computer Science](https://cs.brown.edu) at [Brown University](https://www.brown.edu/).
 During and around my time at Brown, I did summer internships at [Pure Storage](https://www.purestorage.com/) and [Hewlett Packard Labs](https://www.labs.hpe.com/).
 Before that, I worked at Oracle India Development Center, Bangalore as Member Technical Staff.
 And before that, I finished my BTech in [Computer Science & Engineering at National Institute of Technology Calicut](http://cse.nitc.ac.in) in 2013.